Chicago Medical Malpractice Lawyer

 Loss of consortium.

-The spouse of a person who is seriously injured or killed because of medical malpractice can recover damages for the loss of marital benefits.
+The spouse of a person who is seriously injured or killed because of medical errors can recover damages for the loss of marital benefits.
 Loss of affection, loss of emotional support, and loss of sexual relations are often experienced by spouses of malpractice victims.

 • If you can’t come to us, we’ll come to you.
-When you hire our malpractice law firm, an attorney will meet with you to discuss your case in the privacy of your own home, hospital room, or another agreed upon location.
+When you hire our firm, an attorney will meet with you to discuss your case in the privacy of your own home, hospital room, or another agreed upon location.

 • We have a strong track record of obtaining successful results for injured victims in Chicago.
 Client testimonials and case results speak for themselves.